 - I taught 4th grade Spanish Immersion for 7 years.

-- I taught 5th grade at a Title One school for 3 years.
+- I taught 5th grade for 3 years.

 - I served as an Instructional Mentor (a teacher coach for 1st and 2nd year teachers) for 2 years.

-- Currently, I serve as a Dual Language ELL Facilitator at a Title One school.
+- I served as a Dual Language ELL Facilitator for two years.

 - I earned my National Board Certification (Middle Childhood Generalist) in 2008 and just recently completed my NBCT renewal.